Category Archives: 1955 Films

 Grade: A-

-Cary Grant starred in a resounding five Alfred Hitchcock films in his day and 1955’s To Catch A Thief is right smack in the middle of Hitchcock’s prime period of masterful pictures.
+Cary Grant starred in five Alfred Hitchcock films in his day and 1955’s To Catch A Thief is right smack in the middle of Hitchcock’s prime period of masterful pictures.

 Grace Kelly (her third and final Hitchcock film) co-stars making this film a marquee treat as both actors were top-notch in their heyday and had much chemistry in this film.